Diyarbakir Diyarbakir Province, Turkey Travel Guide

 Some hotels feature swimming pools, a welcome amenity, especially during the hot summer months.

-Gazi Köşkü, with its attractive gardens, has a pleasant setting to enjoy the natural surroundings.
+Gazi Köşkü, with its attractive gardens, has a pleasant setting to appreciate the natural surroundings.

-Diyarbakır's entertainment and nightlife scene subdued and culturally distinct compared to Western cities.
+Diyarbakır's things to do at night scene subdued and culturally distinct compared to Western cities.

-Nightclubs and dedicated dancing venues are not a prominent feature of Diyarbakır's social scene, which is generally more conservative.
+Nightclubs and dedicated dancing venues are not a prominent feature of Diyarbakır's social scene, that is generally more conservative.

 These types of entertainment options are not applicable in Diyarbakır.